MelkdeSousa/publy/README.md

 ## Tips

 - The candidate will be able to define the organization that he/she deems most suitable for the project, however, it is advisable to have at least the following layers:
-    - Controller (facade layer responsible for implementing the API)
+    - [x] Controller (facade layer responsible for implementing the API)
-    - Services (services layer responsible for implementing use case and services)
+    - [x] Services (services layer responsible for implementing use case and services)
-    - Repository (persistency layer responsible for implementing database communication and operations)
+    - [x] Repository (persistency layer responsible for implementing database communication and operations)

 ##  Differentials

-  - Swagger;
+  - [x] Swagger;
-  - AutoMapper to create DTOs
+  - [x] AutoMapper to create DTOs
-  - OO: Classes, Interfaces, Polymorphism, Encapsulation, Abstraction
+  - [x] OO: Classes, Interfaces, Polymorphism, Encapsulation, Abstraction
-  - Parameterization to perform search filter in the reading API using the “name” field as a clause.
+  - Parameterization to perform search filter in the reading API using the "name" field as a clause.
   - Test (NUnit)
   - Deploy with Docker Containers